Mayankjha1535/Face-recognition/README.md

 # Face Recognition
 This project is about recognition of the images .
 # Tools Used
-Open CV
+Open CV,
-Python
+Python,
-Keras
+Keras,
 TensorFlow
 # Methods used
-Triplet Loss Function
+Triplet Loss Function,
 Inception Network